lybic/lybic-sdk-go/README.md

 - `DeleteMcpServer(ctx, mcpServerId)`: Delete an MCP server.
 - `SetMcpServerToSandbox(ctx, mcpServerId, dto)`: Associate an MCP server with a sandbox.

+## 🤖 Using the Agent Client

+The Lybic Go SDK also provides a client for interacting with the Lybic Agent Cluster, which allows for more advanced control and automation of your GUI-based AI agents.

+For detailed instructions and code examples, please see the [Agent Service Documentation](docs/agent-services.md).

 ## 📝 Logging

 The SDK uses a flexible logging interface that allows you to integrate your own preferred logging library.
 Any logger that implements the `lybic.Logger` interface is supported.
 The interface is compatible with popular libraries like `zap (SugaredLogger)`, `logrus`, `zerolog`, and `slog`.